Applicering av hyaluronsyra i ansiktet efter microneedling

 2. Support for the skin barrier

-A well-moisturized skin barrier generally recovers better than dehydrated skin.
+A well-hydrated skin barrier generally recovers better than dehydrated skin.
 Hyaluronic acid can help create a more stable environment during the healing phase.

 3. Mild and low risk of irritation